-The Fund's Declaration does not set forth any specific qualifications to serve as a Trustee.
-The Charter of the Governance Committee also does not set forth any specific qualifications, but does set forth certain factors that the Committee may take into account in considering Trustee candidates and a process for evaluating potential conflicts of interest, which identifies certain disqualifying conflicts.
+The Declaration does not set forth any specific qualifications to serve as a Trustee.
+The Charter and the Statement of Governance Principles of the Governance Committee also do not set forth any specific qualifications, but do set forth certain factors that the Governance Committee may take into account in considering Trustee candidates and a process for evaluating potential conflicts of interest, which identifies certain disqualifying conflicts.

-Among the attributes or skills common to all Trustees are their ability to review critically, evaluate, question and discuss information provided to them, to interact effectively with the other Trustees, Funds Management, sub-advisers, other service providers, counsel and the independent registered public accounting firm, and to exercise effective and independent business judgment in the performance of their duties as Trustees.
-Each Trustee's ability to perform his or her duties effectively has been attained through the Trustee's business, consulting, public service and/or academic positions and through experience from service as a board member of the Fund and the other Funds in the Fund Complex (and/or in other capacities, including for any predecessor funds), public companies, and/or non-profit entities or other organizations.
+Among the attributes or skills common to all Trustees are their ability to review critically, evaluate, question and discuss information provided to them, to interact effectively with the other Trustees, Funds Management, Wells Capital Management, other service providers, counsel and the independent registered public accounting firm, and to exercise effective and independent business judgment in the performance of their duties as Trustees.
+Each Trustee's ability to perform his or her duties effectively has been attained through the Trustee's business, consulting, public service, professional and/or academic positions and through experience from service as a board member of the Fund and the other funds in the Fund Complex (and/or in other capacities, including for any predecessor funds), other registered investment companies, public companies, and/or non-profit entities or other organizations.
 Each Trustee's ability to perform his or her duties effectively also has been enhanced by his or her educational background, professional training, and/or other life experiences.
-The specific experience, qualifications, attributes and/or skills that led to the conclusion that a Trustee should serve as a Trustee of the Trust are as set forth below.
+The specific experience, qualifications, attributes and/or skills that led to the conclusion that a Trustee should serve as a Trustee of the Fund are as set forth below.

 William R. Ebsworth.
-Mr. Ebsworth has served as a Trustee of the Fund and the Wells Fargo Advantage Funds since January 1, 2015.
-Until his retirement in 2013, Mr. Ebsworth most recently served as the Chief Investment Officer of Fidelity Strategic Advisers, Inc., where he led a team of investment professionals managing client assets.
-Mr. Ebsworth joined Fidelity Management and Research Company in 1984.
-His 29 years with Fidelity included assignments as an equities analyst, portfolio manager, research director, and chief investment officer in Boston, Tokyo, and Hong Kong.
-Mr. Ebsworth has previously served on the boards of Hong Kong Securities Clearing Co., Hong Kong Options Clearing Corp., the Thailand International Fund, Ltd., Fidelity Investments Life Insurance Company, and Empire Fidelity Investments Life Insurance Company.
-He also is an Adjunct Lecturer, Finance, at Babson College.
-He is a Chartered Financial Analyst.
+Mr. Ebsworth has served as a Trustee of the Trusts in the Fund Complex and Asset Allocation Trust since January 1, 2015.
+From 1984 to 2013, equities analyst, portfolio manager, research director at Fidelity Management and Research Company in Boston, Tokyo, and Hong Kong, and retired in 2013 as Chief Investment Officer of Fidelity Strategic Advisers, Inc. where he led a team of investment professionals managing client assets.
+Prior thereto, Board member of Hong Kong Securities Clearing Co., Hong Kong Options Clearing Corp., the Thailand International Fund, Ltd., Fidelity Investments Life Insurance Company, and Empire Fidelity Investments Life Insurance Company.
+Mr. Ebsworth is a CFA® charterholder.

 Jane A. Freeman.
-Ms. Freeman has served as a Trustee of the Fund and the Wells Fargo Advantage Funds since January 1, 2015.
+Ms. Freeman has served as a Trustee of the Trusts in the Fund Complex and Asset Allocation Trust since January 1, 2015 and as Chair Liaison since 2018.
 From 2012 to 2014 and 1999 to 2008, Ms. Freeman served as the Chief Financial Officer of Scientific Learning Corporation.
 From 2008 to 2012, Ms. Freeman provided consulting services related to strategic business projects.
 Prior to joining Scientific Learning, Ms. Freeman was employed as a portfolio manager at Rockefeller & Co. and Scudder, Stevens & Clark.
 She served as a board member of the Harding Loevner Funds from 1996 to 2014, serving as both Lead Independent Director and chair of the Audit Committee.
-She also served as a board member of the Russell Exchange Traded Funds Trust from 2011 to 2012 and the chair of the Audit Committee.
-Ms. Freeman is a Chartered Financial Analyst (inactive).
+She also served as a board member of the Russell Exchange Traded Funds Trust from 2011 to 2012 and as chair of the Audit Committee.
+Ms. Freeman serves as a Board Member of the Ruth